T. D. Richardson: Judging and publishing career

 The Richardsons became active judges, both reaching the rank of International Skating Union (ISU) Championship (World) Judge.
 They also served as referees and judged many national and international championships.
 Richardson was a judge at the 1927 World Figure Skating Championships and 1928 Winter Olympic Games.
 He was also instrumental in obtaining the adoption by the International Skating Union of a rule limiting a country to one judge in each event in which it has entries.

 During the 1920s, Richardson carried out the research that culminated in his famous book, Modern Figure Skating, first published in 1930.
 This book represented his revolutionary concept of the "Theory of the Sixteen Positions" in compulsory figures.
 It was a fundamental and practical approach to the execution of compulsory figures, which remained valid for many decades.

 He went on to write ten more books, of which The Art of Figure Skating, published in 1962, reflected the mature development of his theories about figure skating.
 He was the definitive reporter of the sport for many years as correspondent for The Times of London and Skating World magazine.

 Richardson long advocated the addition of new compulsory figures to the International schedule and established the Star Class Test in England, including the new compulsory figures.
 His proposals never gained international acceptance, however, a factor that contributed to the eventual disappearance of compulsory figures from international competition.

 In 1958 Richardson founded the Commonwealth Winter Games in St Moritz, Switzerland, and served as chairman of the Games until his death.

 The Richardsons served the National Skating Association (now the National Ice Skating Association) of Great Britain in many capacities.
 Richardson was chairman of the Ice Figure Committee of the NSA for 11 years and was vice chairman of the NSA Council.
-He and his wife were elected to honorary life membership of the NSA in 1967, and Queen Elizabeth II appointed him an Officer of the Order of the British Empire (OBE) for services to figure skating in 1955.
+He and his wife were elected to honorary life membership of the NSA in 1967, and Queen Elizabeth II appointed him an Officer of the Order of the British Empire (OBE) for services to British skating in the 1955 New Year Honours.

 On his death in 1971, Cecilia Colledge, the great British, European and World Champion skater said of him: "He acted always for what he knew was right.
 He would not submerge his principles in order to be popular.
 He would not compromise in order to be elected.
 He would not curb his independent courage.
 He served skating."